 The Six Stages Of Consumer Behavior

-While the governments and industries are finding ways to reinstate regular operations, the future of CPG would be determined by consumer sentiment, evolving regulatory restrictions and safety precautions, economic recovery, and employment rates.
-McKinsey predicts increased price sensitivity, rise in attention to wellness and hygiene, and “nesting” at home as three behaviors that will “stick” through the prolonged recovery and the next normal.
+While the governments and industries are finding ways to reinstate regular operations, the future of CPG would be determined by implementing CPG analytics that takes into account consumer sentiment, evolving regulatory restrictions and safety precautions, economic recovery, and employment rates.
+Price sensitivity, rise in attention to wellness and hygiene, and nesting at home are likely to become the new normal.

 Along with the plethora of existing factors (marketing, inventory, seasonal changes, returns, out of stock, raw material availability, localized pricing, and so on) that drive the CPG industry, new uncertainties have joined the mix.
 Undulating consumption trends, restrained supply chains, and extreme localization pose only some of the challenges.

 In these unstable times, the CPG industry can only depend on data analytics to identify trends, gaps, and opportunities in customer behavior and supply chains.